The new normal for Ecommerce — How to sell more stuff online.

 So success is going to hinge on doing things differently.
 A lot of things.

-For instance, you can’t just regurgitate the manufacturer’s product spiel.
+For instance, you can’t just regurgitate the manufacturer’s product spiel or rely on Chat GPT to write product sales copy.
 You need to customize your product pitch, improve your copy, and mix up the words a bit.

 Besides a ridiculously low price, what do online shoppers want?
 Most are looking for information.
 They want insight on the product category and specifics that will help make their purchase decisions easier.